GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_cmdline.rst

     reduce @flattel.lis

 If you wish to see the fit, you can add ``-p interactive=True`` to the commands above.
-For example, he is now the HK flat fit looks like.
+For example, this is how HK flat fit looks like.

 .. image:: _graphics/f2ls_R3KKflatnorm.png
    :width: 600